ansys/pyprimemesh/doc/source/user_guide/sizing.rst

 PyPrimeMesh provides various sizing controls to help you define how the mesh size is distributed on a surface or within the volume.

 --------------
 Sizing control
 --------------

 Mesh quality and resolution are important factors for capturing physics accurately and efficiently.
 Size controls allows you to get the desired mesh distribution.
 PyPrimeMesh specifies the sizing requirements using sizing controls.
 The sizing controls in PyPrimeMesh have the following:

 * Scope
 * Maximum rate of change of size
 * Range within which the sizes should be on or within the scope

-The :class:`SizingType <ansys.meshing.prime.SizingType>` has various control types to define sizing requirements:
+The :class:`SizingType <ansys.meshing.prime.SizingType>` class has control types for defining sizing requirements:

 * Curvature
 * Proximity
 * Hard
 * Soft
 * Meshed
 * Body of influence

 Curvature sizing
 ^^^^^^^^^^^^^^^^

 In the :class:`SizingType <ansys.meshing.prime.SizingType>` class, selecting the :attr:`CURVATURE <ansys.meshing.prime.SizingType.CURVATURE>`
-parameter sizes based on the scope based on the local curvature.
+parameter sizes based on the scope on the local curvature.
 The size is small when the local curvature is large and vice versa.
 This code shows how to use the :class:`CurvatureSizingParams <ansys.meshing.prime.CurvatureSizingParams>` class to specify the minimum and maximum size, growth rate, and normal angle: